 It became evident in reviewing the data as part of the comprehensive needs assessment, that a large percentage of our students did not have access to before and after school interventions.
 To address this need staff collaborated and developed a school day intervention program in order to meet the needs of all students.
-A before and after school tutoring program will be implemented for the 2021-2022 school year.
-Before and after school tutoring sessions, and an intervention program built into the school day are designed to meet the needs of students and to mitigate learning loss due to school closures.
+A before and after school tutoring program was implemented for the 2021-2022 school year as was well attended by students.
+It will continue into the 2022-2023 school year.
+Before and after school tutoring sessions, and an intervention program built into the school day are designed to meet the needs of students and to address the needs of underperforming students.